tusharchutani/polaris-react/src/components/ContextualSaveBar/README.md

 ---

+## Required components

+The contextual save bar component must be wrapped in the [frame](/components/structure/frame) component.

+---

 ## Use in an embedded application

 Use of the contextual save bar component in an embedded application is [not currently supported](link/to/github/issue).